 Catherine laughs heartily as she struggles to keep her three sheep from devouring the tempting pile of maize that is drying outside her compound.

-Before joining Village Enterprise in November 2013, Catherine did not own any sheep.
+Before Village Enterprise, Catherine did not own any sheep.
 “Life was so bad,” Catherine says as she slaps her hands against her chair.
 “The house was so dirty and I could only afford two meals for my family.”
 To make ends meet, she often went to her neighbors’ homes to beg for quick cash jobs.

-Nearly two years later, Catherine continues to work closely with her business partners.
+Over a year later, Catherine continues to work ckalosely with her business partners.
 Their livestock business has grown from just one sheep to three.
-They have even expanded their retail business to include selling silver fish at the local market.
+They have even expanded their business to include selling silver fish at the local market.

-On her own, Catherine now also runs a poultry business, raising chickens until she can sell them at the market at a higher price.
-In the middle of a sentence, she abruptly walks out of the house and returns with a proud smile, holding a few of the eggs that her chickens laid and that she will be selling at the market later that day.
+On her own, Catherine runs a poultry business, raising chickens until she can sell them at the market at a higher price.
+In the middle of a sentence she abruptly walked out of the house and returned with a proud smile, holding a few of the eggs that her chicken had laid and which she would be selling at the market later that day.

-When asked how Village Enterprise has impacted her life she points to Felix, her Business Mentor, and exclaims, “You know!
+When asked how Village Enterprise has impacted her life she points to Felix, her business mentor, and exclaims “You know!
 You remember what this room looked like before, and how smart [nice] it looks now.”
-Felix nods his head and explains how the very wooden chairs they are sitting in are a new addition to her living room.
+Felix nods his head and tells me how the very wooden chairs we are sitting in are a new addition to her living room.

-Catherine also testifies to how she has personally changed after starting her business.
-She refrained from having Felix translate and instead says in English, “I am free.”
-She then continues in Kalenjin (a local language), and Felix explains, “she says that she doesn’t fear anymore.”
+Catherine also testified to how she has personally changed after starting her business.
+She refrained from having Felix translate and instead spoke in English, “I am free.”
+She then continued in Kalenjin (a local language) and Felix explained “she says that she doesn’t fear anymore.”